XinyanWang/ZhihuAnalyse/README.md

 # ZhihuAnalyse
-It's some scripts I wrote for analysing the users' information in Zhihu.
+For analysing the users' information in Zhihu.

 - toolbox_v1.1
  - 实现了: